 Ben Hogan won the day on the 10th when he rolled in a wedge shot for a 3.
 The eagle and 27 birdies testified to the unfriendliness of the match.
 The drinks at the bar rubber-stamped the camaraderie afterwards.

-“Where is it?” he asked looking for the green across the dogleg.
+“Where is it?” he had asked getting there, looking for the green across the dogleg.

 He sliced his tee shot into sand.
 When he got to it he hit it less than ten feet further on.
 Then he hit it fat, the Ben Hogan ball soaring twenty feet, and falling into somebody’s heel print.